Basic Chemical Manufacturers

 Recent Developments

-- Employment by basic chemical manufacturers grew 2.3% in July compared to a year ago, while the average industry wage jumped 13.3% over the same period to a new high of $40.25 per hour per hour, according to the latest US Bureau of Labor Statistics data.
-Meanwhile, low demand and industry destocking are depressing chemical manufacturers’ pricing power.
-Producer prices fell 3.2% in July compared to a year ago after declining 9.1% in the previous July versus July annual comparison, BLS data show.
-Rising labor costs and falling prices are putting pressure on industry margins.
-According to the Census Bureau, after-tax profits for basic chemicals, resins, and synthetics companies were relatively flat in the first quarter (up less than 1%) compared to a year ago.
+• Employment by basic chemical manufacturers grew by 1.4% in October compared to a year ago, while the average industry wage rose 6.9% over the same period to $40.17 per hour, according to the latest US Bureau of Labor Statistics data.
+Low demand and industry destocking continued to depress chemical manufacturers’ pricing power in November with producer prices falling 2% year over year after declining 8.9% in the previous November-versus-November annual comparison, BLS data show.
+Payrolls are rising amid falling sales, with sales for basic chemicals, resins, and synthetics companies down 6.6% in the third quarter of 2024 compared to a year ago and unchanged from the previous quarter, according to the Census Bureau.

 Get A Demo